CodeYourFuture/curriculum/content/js1/blocks/setup/index.md

 Set up a new directory on your local machine called `week-4-example`.

-Change directory into the this directory and double check your current working directory.
+Change directory into `week-4-example`and double-check your current working directory.

 ```console
 $ pwd